-The Gianforte School of Computing comprises diverse faculty members, who promote diversity, equity and inclusion among our students.
-We regularly take our students to conferences that focus on inclusion in Computer Science, such as the Grace Hopper Celebration of Women in Computing Conference, the Richard Tapia Celebration of Diversity in Computing Conference, and the oSTEM Conference.
-As a faculty, we also closely mentor our students in face-to-face meetings through technical, professional, and personal aspects of your education.
+The Gianforte School of Computing welcomes graduate students from countries around the world.
+To promote diversity, equity and inclusion, students are regularly sponsored to attend conferences that focus on inclusion in Computer Science, such as the Grace Hopper Celebration of Women in Computing Conference, the Richard Tapia Celebration of Diversity in Computing Conference, and the oSTEM Conference.
+As a student, you will receive close mentoring to assist with the technical, professional, and personal aspects of your education.

 The high demand for undergraduate computer science education allows us to offer teaching assistantships to most of our graduate students who need support.
 In exchange for tuition and a stipend, a teaching assistant mentors undergraduates in labs and grades assignments.
 Graduate students are eligible for educational loans, Graduate School fellowships, Benjamin Fellowships and more.
 Graduate students may supplement their income through course grading appointments or by assisting funded research projects.
 For more information, check out general information for CS graduate students.